Article

 Ready to Move Faster With Confidence?
 Ditch the spreadsheets, Digitize draw workflows And Unify capital oversight across your portfolio with Built.
 Book a demo today.

-What are the financial risks of continuing to use Excel for construction draw processes?
+What are the risks of using Excel for construction draw management?

-How do draw management platforms support audit trails for construction financing?
+How do draw management platforms support audit readiness?

 Written by Mark Murphy